Skip to main content

 2. Run the Slack health check

-3. All checks should pass:
+3. The workspace section should pass:

-• Secret Manager access
+• Secret Manager: SLACK_BOT_TOKEN

-• Slack API auth
+• Slack bot auth

 • users.list scope